dantan96/dotfiles/hypotheses.md

 - Implemented `register_language_directly` function to map the parsers correctly
 - Added more comprehensive symbol inspection to the parser loader

-**Resolution Plan**:
+**Resolution**:
-- Use direct language registration when available: `vim.treesitter.language.register('spthy', 'tamarin')`
+- Implemented direct language registration with `vim.treesitter.language.register('spthy', 'tamarin')`
-- Create symlinks to allow TreeSitter to find parsers with the expected name
+- Added symlink creation for platforms/versions where direct registration is not available
-- Update parser loader to handle symbol name discrepancies
+- Our updated module now successfully loads the parser, as confirmed by our test scripts

 ### Hypothesis PL2: Parser File Path Issues

-**Status**: PARTIALLY SUPPORTED
+**Status**: RESOLVED

 **Description**: The TreeSitter parser files are not in locations where Neovim can find them or are incorrect.